deniseyu/bash-bingo/readme.md

 ## Bash Bingo!

 A fun way to learn bash commands!
+Thanks to @akaul for contributing slides!

 ### How to play